-Astrophiz is an astronomy podcast that keeps you up to date with the latest research in Astrophysics, Radio Astronomy, Optical Astronomy (and occasionally Particle Physics).
+Astrophiz is ‘an exceptional astronomy podcast’ that keeps you up to date with the latest research in Astrophysics, Radio Astronomy, Optical Astronomy, Particle Physics, Big Data Management, Astro AI and Space Science.

 Two episodes/month.

-Episode 2 = Dr Ian ‘astroblog’ Musgrave’s Monthly SkyGuide tells observers and astrophotographers what to look for in the morning and night skies, and in ‘Ian’s Tangent’ he tells us astronomical stories of discovery.
+Episode 1: On the 1st of each month Dr Ian ‘Astroblog’ Musgrave’s SkyGuide tells observers and astrophotographers what to look for in the morning and night skies, and in ‘Ian’s Tangent’ he tells us astronomical stories of discovery.

 From Faraday to SKA.